-Life gets busy, so it is definitely not possible to look perfect every day.
-At the same time, medical school interview day is the time when you want to put your best foot forward.
-Make sure you are well groomed, your hair is neat, and your clothes are neatly pressed without stains.
-I carry a travel-size steamer with me in case I don’t have access to an iron the night before an interview.
-If you use makeup, keep it simple, neutral and light.
+You may want to carry a travel-size steamer with you in case you don’t have access to an iron the night before your interview.
+If you use makeup, keep it simple, neutral, and light.
 Avoid heavy eyeliner or cakey foundation.

 6 | Don’t Try Anything New

-Try to minimize the number of surprises you will have on interview day.
-Make sure you have worn each item of your outfit before your interview day, so you know it will fit.
 Bring extra tops in case of an emergency.
-Don’t wear makeup you have not tried it before.
-You want to avoid any situation that will make the interview day more stressful than it already is, so control all the variables you can.
+Don’t wear makeup if you have not tried it before.
+Avoid any situation that will make the interview day more stressful than it already is; control every variable you can.

-Now that you know the keys to a great outfit on interview day, here is your packing list so that you are 100% prepared when you travel to your destination:
+Now that you know the keys to a great outfit on interview day, here is a packing list to ensure you are 100% prepared when you travel to your destination.